Measuring kinetic parameters using quantum plasmonic sensing: Sensing model

-The general sensing model considered so far and shown in Fig.~\ref{fig1}(c) is a `standard two-mode sensing' scenario where we set the loss in either mode to be the same, {\it i.e.}, $\eta_a = \eta_b = 1$ in the ideal case when we disregard loss in the system, or in a realistic case when including some loss in both modes, {\it e.g.}, $\eta_a = \eta_b =0.8$.
-However, we know from Refs.~\cite{Tame19,Lee2021} that by varying the values of the losses in the different modes, namely $\eta_b = \eta_aT$, we can gain a further reduction in the photon-number differential noise in the measurement for some of the states.
+From Refs.~\cite{Tame19,Lee2021} we also know that by varying the values of the losses in the different modes, namely $\eta_b = \eta_aT$, we can gain a further reduction in the photon-number differential noise in the measurement for some of the states.
 This can be considered to be a form of optimization of our sensing model.
 This second scenario, which we call `optimized two-mode sensing' is also included in our study.

 Finally, we go one more step further and reduce the two-mode sensing model to a single-mode model by removing the reference mode $b$ and return to the conventional model for plasmonic sensing.
 We can effectively achieve this by maximizing the loss in mode $b$, {\it i.e.}, setting $\eta_b = 0$ such that there will be no transmittance in that mode and the intensity-difference measurement is simply an intensity measurement.
 We call this third scenario `single-mode sensing'.